websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/creating-collections.md

     - If you want to include more than one item type:

-        1. Select *Select Types* under *Multiple Item Types*.
+        1. Select *Select More Than One* under *Multiple Item Types*.
         1. In the dual list box, add or remove the item types you want to include in your collection.

         ![Select the different item Types for the Manual Collection](./creating-collections/images/02.png)

 1. Click *Save*.
-1. Click *Select* next to *Collection Items* and select the item type to include.
+1. Click *Select* next to *Collection Items* and select one of your item types.

     ![Select the items you want to include in the Manual Collection](./creating-collections/images/03.png)

 1. In the selection dialog, check the items you want to include.
 1. Click *Add*.
-1. If your Manual Collection includes more than one item type, repeat steps 6 to 8.
+1. If your Manual Collection includes more than one item type, repeat steps 6 to 8 for the other types.

 ## Creating a Dynamic Collection